NEW WEBSITE + RESTRUCTURED SERVICES COMING JANUARY 2024!

 I’m not Hawaiian, but this is the big kahuna.

-It may be cliché, but nothing will meaningfully move forward if you don’t believe in yourself.
+It may be cliché, but nothing will meaningfully move forward if you don’t believe in yourself at your core.

 If you struggle with imposter syndrome or self-doubt, that happens even to the best of us.
 Feel your feelings.
-By all means, sit with them and journal them out.
-But the key is to not let them stop you from doing ~the things you need to do~.
+By all means, please sit with them and journal them out.
+But the key is to not let them stop you from doing the things you know you should be doing if you ever want to achieve your dreams.

-When things are hard, always come back to why you’re doing this.
+When things feel hard, always come back to why you’re doing this.
 Is it time and financial freedom?
-More time with your family?
+More quality time with your family?
 The flexibility to travel and work remotely?

 FAQ